APTC and NOLA advance equal training and employment opportunities for persons with disabilities

 “Awareness around disability-inclusivity is a priority for APTC.
 Through this partnership, we are committing to promoting equal access and opportunities for Persons with Disabilities and vulnerable groups,” Ms Moors said.

-In 2020, APTC rolled out Certificate II in Skills for Work and Vocational Pathways (FSK20113), targeting persons with disabilities to address and promote the need for closely supporting access and participation of vulnerable groups in training.
+In 2020, APTC rolled out Certificate II in Skills for Work and Vocational Pathways (FSK20113), targeting persons with disabilities to address and promote the need to closely support vulnerable groups' access and participation in training.